The Collapse of Parenting

 But some challenges are uniquely, or primarily, American.
 They are:

 • The culture of disrespect / the culture of “Live for Now”: Throughout the United States, it has become cool for children and teens to disrespect parents and adults generally.
 Every generation challenges the authority of the elders, but in American culture today this disrespect has become pervasive and destructive.
-It is now common, even fashionable, for affluent children to say “shut up” to their parents.
-Similar behavior is modeled on television and Internet programs targeting children and teens, even on the Disney Channel.
-In the United States, the culture of disrespect mingles with the culture of “Live for Now” (the slogan of the recent Pepsi/Beyoncé campaign).
+It is now common, even cool, for kids to say “shut up” to their parents.
+Similar behavior is modeled on television programs targeting children and teens, even on the Disney Channel.
+In the United States, the culture of disrespect mingles with the culture of “Live for Now” (the slogan of the Pepsi/Beyoncé campaign).
 If it feels good, do it.
 Whatever floats your boat.
 When one sees the Pepsi “Live For Now” billboard in Scotland or in New Zealand, it’s easy to recognize the message of “live for now” as an American import which anyone can freely accept or reject.
 But here in the United States, the culture of “live for now” has become our native culture.
 It is the default culture which American kids encounter if we set them loose to navigate without adult direction.
 Without authoritative guidance, it is the culture which they will adopt as their own.

 • Overscheduling: We Americans like to boast about how busy we are.
 And we are telling the truth: we are all crazy busy.
 But only in America do parents routinely boast and brag about how busy and overscheduled they are.
 That’s not healthy.
-In chapter 10, I show how overscheduling makes it harder for parents to do their job.
+I show how overscheduling makes it harder for parents to do their job.

 What happened?
 Why did it happen?
-And what do you need to know, if you are raising a girl or boy in the United States today?
+And what do you need to know, if you are raising a girl or boy in the United States or Canada today?
 Those are the questions I answer in this book.

 In the book I tie all these issues together: the declining physical fitness of American kids; the explosion in the prescribing of psychiatric medications for children and teenagers in this country; the rapid decline in academic achievement of American students relative to students in other countries; and the growing fragility of American youth.
+A completely revised, expanded, and updated second edition has just been published, with new stories, new evidence, and new recommendations.

 Chapters